himalayahall/demo/README.md

 - **Spring Boot application** with **RESTful APIs** for replay controls.
 - **Reactive SpringFlux** application for streaming market data events.
 - **Data** -> read from [CSV file](https://github.com/himalayahall/demo/blob/9f346eac082b2ba9300041759bce3413532ba7fa/src/main/resources/marketdata-for-coding-challenge.csv).
 FYI - file had invisible BOM (invisible byte-order mark) which caused a lot of head scratching before I pinpointed the cause and fixed it (see below).
-- **Session cache** - sessions are stored in Google Guava cache, **stale** sessions are ejected after a configurable timeout in `application.properties`.
-Default cache cofiguration is `1 HOUR`.
+- **Session cache** - sessions are stored in Google Guava cache, **stale** sessions are ejected after a configurable timeout in application.∝ertiesapplication.properties.
+Default cache cofiguration is 1HOUR1 HOUR.
 - **Sliding window** -> virtual sliding window moves over cached events, during each publishing cycle ALL events under sliding window are published.
-Sliding window and event publication controls are set through `application.properties`:
+Sliding window and event publication controls are set through application.∝ertiesapplication.properties:

-    - **publishTimerMillis** -  controls how often the sliding window is moved, default: `1 millisecond`.
+    - **publishTimerMillis** -  controls how often the sliding window is moved, default: 1millisecond1 millisecond.
     - **replayClockMillis** - tracks progress of time in replay session; controls the sliding window size.
-When a session is `created` or `rewound`, the `replayClockMillis` is initialized to timestamp of the first data event.
-At each publishing cycle all `unpublished` events with $timestamp \leq replayClockMillis$ are published and then `replayClockMillis` is set to $replayClockMillis + (replaySpeed \times publishTimerMillis$).
+When a session is createdcreated or rewoundrewound, the replayClockMillisreplayClockMillis is initialized to timestamp of the first data event.
+At each publishing cycle all unpublishedunpublished events with $timestamp \leq replayClockMillis$ are published and then replayClockMillisreplayClockMillis is set to $replayClockMillis + (replaySpeed \times publishTimerMillis$).

   - **replaySpeed** - controls how fast the replay clock advances.
 For example, suppose  $publishTimerMillis =  1$ and $replaySpeed = 1.0$.
-During each publishing cycle `replayClockMillis` will advance by $replaySpeed \times publishTimerMillis$.
+During each publishing cycle replayClockMillisreplayClockMillis will advance by $replaySpeed \times publishTimerMillis$.

-    Suppose `replaySpeed` is bumped up to `2.0`.
-During each subsequent publishing cycle, `replayClockMillis` will advance  $2.0 \times publishTimerMillis$ milliseconds.
-For example, with default replay settings,  `replayClockMillis` will advance `2 milliseconds` for each `1 millisecond` advance of the system clock.
+    Suppose replaySpeedreplaySpeed is bumped up to 2.02.0.
+During each subsequent publishing cycle, replayClockMillisreplayClockMillis will advance  $2.0 \times publishTimerMillis$ milliseconds.
+For example, with default replay settings,  replayClockMillisreplayClockMillis will advance 2milliseconds2 milliseconds for each 1millisecond1 millisecond advance of the system clock.
 This works both for speeding up ($replaySpeed \gt 1.0$) and slowing down ($replaySpeed \lt 1.0)$ replay.

   - Automated performance testing - taking a page out the guidebook on best practices in data science, use a Notebook infrastructure for documenting the implementation and for automated performance testing.
 This brings together the documentation (installation, API usage, etc.), manual testing guidelines via RESTful API, and automated testing via Python in a unified document.
 This document you are reading was exported from the [Marimo](https://marimo.io) Notebook.
 Marimo is a [Jupyter](https://jupyter.org) alternative, purpose built as a git-friendly dev environment.
 <!---->